1pipote/rs3-ironman-guide/README.md

-# IronMan Guide 2027 — checklist site
+# Ironman Guide 2027 — checklist site

 This repository is a small website: a step-by-step RuneScape 3 Ironman route with checkboxes.
 It is served by GitHub Pages (Settings → Pages), so it updates itself about a minute after